sumnerevans/sumnerevans.com/content/gear.md

 Linode which hosts my personal [infrastructure](https://git.sr.ht/~sumner/infrastructure).

-I run Arch Linux on my desktop and NixOS on my laptops and Linode VPS.
-I plan to move all of my computers over to NixOS eventually.
+I run [NixOS](https://nixos.org/) on all my computers, and use [Nix Home Manager](https://nix-community.github.io/home-manager/) to manage my configuration.
 I use the i3 window manager or Sway, i3status-rust, ZSH, NeoVim, and mutt among other things.
 You can find [all of my configuration repos on sourcehut](https://sr.ht/~sumner/configuration/).

 Here's a list of my daily driver machines.
 I name them after planets in the Star